 Old Shed Wall

 During the most recent refurbishment of Stamford Bridge in the late 1990s, the stadium was almost completely flattened in its original form.
 Yet a special part of 'The Bridge' has remained, namely the old wall of The Shed End, one of the old stands of the stadium.
-Today, the wall is hung with tributes to great players from the past, ranging from Peter Bonetti, Frank Lampard and Jimmy Floyd Hasselbaink.
+Today, the wall is filled with tributes to great players from the past, ranging from Peter Bonetti, Frank Lampard and Jimmy Floyd Hasselbaink.
 You'll find the wall on the outside of the stadium, behind the new Shed End.

 The Chelsea Pensioner

 Just down the street at number 358 is the pub 'The Chelsea Pensioner'.
-A Chelsea Pensioner officially refers to residents of the Royal Hospital Chelsea, a care home for veterans of the British army, but in the last century it was often used mockingly for the Chelsea football club, which also had a pensioner in the club’s badge.
+A Chelsea Pensioner officially refers to residents of the Royal Hospital Chelsea, a care home for veterans of the British army, but in the last century, it was often used mockingly for Chelsea football club, which also had a pensioner in the club’s badge.
 In 1952, newly-appointed trainer Ted Drake didn't like it and the first thing he did was change the logo, and the nickname became the more generic "The Blues."
-Chelsea have been playing with a lion on their chest for years now, but The Chelsea Pensioner is still one of Chelsea fans' favourite pubs.
+Chelsea has been playing with a lion on their chest for years now, but The Chelsea Pensioner is still one of Chelsea fans' favourite pubs.

 Gola